Bananas Records possibly holds the world’s largest collection of vinyl records, with over 3.5 million titles in stock.

 Our first stop was the Bananas Records: Vinyl Warehouse, which is open to the public and easily lives up to the three million record inventory boasts made before.
 It however, is as it sounds, a warehouse.
 Nothing about this location screams retail, as it more resembles a library, especially considering that some shelves are off limits to the general public and marked “Staff Only.”

-Our second stop was across the street at the Bananas Records: Audio Equipment warehouse.
+Our second stop was across the street at the Bananas Records: Audio Equipment Sales and Service warehouse.
 Again, a warehouse (also open to the public) jam packed with stereo receivers, turntables, integrated amplifiers, speakers big and small.
 One could get lost in there, if not careful enough to leave a trail of breadcrumbs leading the way out.

 Our final stop for the day, should likely be your first — Bananas Records: CDs, DVDs, & Vinyl.
-This is the Bananas Music experience.
+This is the ideal Bananas Records experience.
 Imagine a record store that took over an entire city block.
 Retail in every way, this is the record store experience I was looking for.
 A entire stage for live performances almost goes unnoticed for the sea of records shelves that litter the landscape.
 If that isn’t enough, there are alcoves galore with more records by genre, and a room dedicated to audio equipment sales.

 And just when I thought I had seen it all… another warehouse?

-Once the cameras were down, and Michael and I were free to roam the store, it was apparent just how big Bananas Music truly is.
+Once the cameras were down, and Michael and I were free to roam the store, it was apparent just how big Bananas Records truly is.
 Prices were more than fair, in fact, plenty were a downright steal.
 The curation was strong, and organized.
 Records I thought I’ve never see in a store were on the shelves with multiple copies.

 Is it worth the pilgrimage?
 Undoubtedly, YES!